 - Mapping: A map was created overlaying aerial orthophotography data and Agricultural Land Reserve (ALR) areas over the 5km study area boundary for the wildlife habitat utilization monitoring area.
-This map titled: "Wildlife Habitat Utilization Monitoring Area Identification Map" is included at the end of Appendix A. - Historical data review: BC Hydro requested historical data on the extent and severity of wildlife damage to crops and stored livestock feed from the B.C.
-Ministry of Agriculture's Wildlife Damage Compensation Program relevant to the Peace River Region, and specifically within 5 km of the reservoir.
+This map titled: "Wildlife Habitat Utilization Monitoring Area Identification Map" is included at the end of Appendix A. - Historical data review: BC Hydro requested historical data on the extent and severity of wildlife damage to crops from the B.C.
+Ministry of Agriculture's Agriculture Wildlife Program relevant to the Peace River Region, and specifically within 5 km of the reservoir.
 The information received was reviewed.
 Additional more detailed and site specific information will be requested.